Overview

 - Reduceable - functions, represented by the

-syntax. - Mutable - dictionaries, represented by the
+->syntax. - Mutable - dictionaries, represented by the

-syntax.
+->>syntax.
 Mutable types, by definition, are both scannable and reduceable. - Scannable - types that can be iterated over using the

-statement, represented by the*>
+scanstatement, represented by the*>syntax.

 Reduceable Types